rkneeshaw/MS45.1-ESS-TS2/README.md

 Learned variants need to be reset for the DME to change LV_VAR_SAP and LV_VAR_LSH_DOWN to 0 when it cannot detect the SAP or downstream O2 sensors after they've been removed from the car.
 Learned variants are only reset by changing LC_AD_CLR_VAR to 1 and starting the car, then changing LC_AD_CLR_VAR back to 0.

 Changes for removed cats and downstream o2 sensors:
-- C_CONF_CAT changed to 0 to set exhaust confiuration (2 upstream O2 sensors only, with cats)
+- C_CONF_CAT changed to 0 to set exhaust configuration (2 upstream O2 sensors only, with cats)
 - Disabled cat heating:
    - 	Set IP_T_CH_TQ_ADD = IP_T_CH_TQ_ADD_WOUT_CAT
    - 	Set IP_T_CH_TQ_ADD_IS = IP_T_CH_TQ_ADD_IS_WOUT_CAT